Nicholas Alexander Livingston, PhD

 Biography

-Dr. Livingston received his Bachelors in Psychology and Drug and Alcohol Use Counseling from the University of Utah, then his Masters and Doctorate in Clinical Psychology from the University of Montana.
-Dr. Livingston completed his predoctoral internship at the VA Boston Healthcare System, including rotations in the outpatient Alcohol and Drug Treatment Program (ADTP), Substance Abuse Residential Rehabilitation Treatment Program (SARRTP), and Women’s Trauma Recovery Program (WTRP).
-Dr. Livingston subsequently completed the 2-year VA Interprofessional Advanced Fellowship in Addiction Treatment (postdoctoral research fellowship) at VA Boston Healthcare System, which included rotations in substance use and posttraumatic stress disorder (PTSD) treatment at VA Boston and VA Brockton Medical Centers.
-Dr. Livingston is currently a Research Psychologist in the National Center for PTSD, Behavioral Science Division, and an Assistant Professor in the Department of Psychiatry at Chobanian and Avedisian School of Medicine.
+Dr. Livingston received his PhD from the University of Montana and completed his predoctoral internship at VA Boston Healthcare System (rotations: Alcohol and Drug Treatment Program, Substance Abuse Residential Rehabilitation Treatment Program, and Women’s Trauma Recovery Program).
+He subsequently completed the 2-year VA Interprofessional Advanced Fellowship in Addiction Treatment at VA Boston, with an emphasis in substance use disorder (SUD) and PTSD research and treatment.
+Dr. Livingston is currently a Principal Investigator in the National Center for PTSD, Behavioral Science Division, and Assistant Professor of Psychiatry at Chobanian and Avedisian School of Medicine.
+His clinical appointment is in the Alcohol and Drug Treatment Program, VA Boston Medical Center, JP.
+Primary clinical expertise includes evidence-based SUD and PTSD treatment, and patient centered adaptations to evidence-based care.

 Education